tngaspar/isitdown-alert/README.md

 * Abstracts crontab job creation.
 * User chooses which websites to check as well as the interval for each one by populating *webpages.yaml*
 * If an http request does not return an expected response status code, an email is sent to a specified email address.
+* Validation results stored in Postgres database.
+* Dashboard website queries database and provides stats and charts to make information available to users.
 * Dockerized allowing easy and fast deployment on any system running docker.

 ## Requirements